-The Summer School will take place from July 17 to August 14, 2021.
-On Saturday evening, July 17, an orientation session given by the Program Coordinator will introduce the participants to the program and the campus.
+The Summer School will take place from July 16 to August 13, 2022.
+On Saturday evening, July 16, an orientation session given by the Program Coordinator will introduce the participants to the program and the campus.

-The official opening ceremony will be held on Sunday morning, July 18.
+The official opening ceremony will be held on Sunday morning, July 17.
 Students enrolling in German language courses will be given a placement test that afternoon.
 Afterwards the faculty will briefly introduce their courses.

-In the evening a welcome party will give students the opportunity to meet informally with faculty and staff
+In the evening a welcome party will give students the opportunity to meet informally with faculty and staff closing ceremony is mandatory.
+Students are asked to make their travel arrangements accordingly.

-On Saturday August 14, a closing ceremony, which will officially end around 12 noon that day, will formally end the summer school.
+On Saturday August 13, a closing ceremony, which will officially end around 12 noon that day, will formally end the summer school.

-Attendance of the opening and closing ceremony is mandatory.
+Attendance of the opening and closing ceremony is mandatory